marynasavchenko/order-service/README.md

 ## **Order service**

 Order service is a part of microservices application Online store.
 It manages orders.
+Spring Controller (OrderController) class exposes the HTTP endpoints that can be invoked on the microservice.

 ## **Building**

-1. To compile source code and build Docker image:
+To compile source code and build Docker image:
 ```
 mvn clean package docker:build
 ```

 ## **Running**

-1. To start service in Docker container:
+To start service in Docker container:
 ```
 docker run marinasavchenko/onlinestore-ordersrv:v1
 ```

 ## **Running the tests**

-1.To run tests via Maven:
+To run tests via Maven:
 ```
 mvn clean test
 ```